aartisr/fractals/wiki/Fractals-in-Medical-Imaging.md

 ## Fractal Dimension: A Quantitative Biomarker

-For a practical explanation of the box counting method used to estimate fractal dimension, see the [[Box Counting Method|Box-Counting-Method]] wiki page.
+For a practical explanation of the box counting method used to estimate fractal dimension, see the [Box Counting Method](Box-Counting-Method.md) wiki page.

 The **fractal dimension** is a key metric that quantifies the complexity of a structure.
 Unlike simple geometric shapes, biological tissues often have non-integer dimensions, reflecting their intricate organization.
 In medical imaging, the fractal dimension can be computed from images using techniques such as **box counting**, providing a single value that summarizes the degree of structural complexity.